anton-sidelnikov/simple-s3-utility/README.md

 # Simple s3 utility

-This repository contain example of simple example for download file from s3 storage
+This repository contain simple example of downloading file from s3 storage

 ### Usage
 Environment variables should be set: